AnonymousSubmission71/SEAMS-25-artifact-71/README.md

 Each federation node requires context registration to manage federations, communities, data models, and functions.

 **Note:** The following instructions will create context for **four federations** with simplified configurations to facilitate understanding and experimentation.
+Make sure to follow the exact order [Federation, Data Model, Community, Function etc.] because there are bidirectional relationships created automatically by the system that assume that this order has been followed.

 #### Federation 1